St. Mary Magdalene, Wethersfield

 Pastoral

 Please contact the Parish Priest for Baptisms, Marriages and when you are in need of help.
-During this difficult time there is always someone available to talk to you.
+During a difficult time there is always someone available to talk to you.

 Communion may be brought to the homes of the sick and housebound.